-In an effort to provide timely notice to the seminary community, and in the event of an incident which may pose a serious or ongoing threat to members of the seminary community, a blast email, SMS or text message Timely Warning Notice is sent to all students and employees on campus.
-The alerts are generally written by the Chief of Campus Safety or a designee, and they are reviewed by the Chief Storyteller & Vice President for Communications or a designee, or at least one additional member of the Clery Compliance Committee (Clery Team) from a department other than Campus Safety, before being distributed to the community by Campus Safety or another member of the Clery Team or designee, as is practical based on the circumstances.
-At the discretion of the Chief of Campus Safety or a designee, and in light of the time sensitive nature of the timely warning, if other members of this process are unavailable, the Chief of Campus Safety or a designee may create and then send out a timely warning alert without prior review.
+The alerts are generally written by the Manager of Campus Safety at the Pasadena Campus, or a designee, and they are reviewed by a designated member of the Communications Department, if possible, or at least one additional member of the Clery Compliance Committee (Clery Team) from a department other than Campus Safety, before being distributed to the community.
+Timely Warnings are distributed by a designated and trained member of Campus Safety, a designated and trained member of the Communications Department, or one of the designated and trained members of the Clery Team, as is practical based on the circumstances.
+At the discretion of the Manager of Campus Safety or a designee, and in light of the time sensitive nature of the timely warning, if other members of this process are unavailable, the Manager of Campus Safety or a designee may create and then send out a timely warning alert without prior review.